-Camp CPals at Camp for All is an adaptive overnight weekend family camp in Burton, Texas.
+Camp CPals at Morgan’s Wonderland Camp is an adaptive overnight weekend family camp in San Antonio, Texas.
 The facilities are modified with features to meet the needs of our special campers, making Camp CPals not just accessible, but 100% barrier free.

 Campers of ALL abilities can participate.
 Just watch for yourself in the Video below.
 Be prepared to witness AWESOME in action!

-Kids will participate in fishing, canoeing, zip lines, giant swings, and archery – many for the very first time!
+Kids will participate in zip lines, ropes courses, sports, horseback, archery – many for the very first time!
 Our campers gain self-confidence, independence, learn new skills, and build relationships with others who share their challenges in a safe and fun environment.
 Likewise, parents will witness their child participate in activities that they never imagined possible!!

 At Camp CPals, individuals learn what they CAN do – not what they cannot.

 Contact Victoria Polega at (866) 74 CPATH or firstname.lastname@example.org with any questions.

 This is a wonderful camp that brings families together who are all handling some sort of disability and while here you feel like any other “normal” family.
 It is awesome and we are blessed to have been a part of it.

 [I love that] even kids that are really complex can attend.
 There was not one activity my son, in a wheelchair, couldn’t do.